SK108045/YouTube-Video-Downloader/README.md

 # YouTube-Video-Downloader
-A modern YouTube video downloader built with Node.js, Express, and vanilla JavaScript
+This repo contains a high-performance YouTube video downloader built with Node.js and Express, featuring a clean, responsive frontend built with vanilla JavaScript.
+It uses youtube-dl-exec for quick video processing, integrates server-side caching to keep things efficient, and relies on Firebase for analytics.